-2.2 - Sources of the models: x-ray spectra, compositions data and cross-section
+2.2.
+Sources of the models: X-ray spectra, compositions data and cross-section

-The mammographic spectra utilized in this study were computed using a spectral model developed by Boone et al. (1997).
-The X-ray spectra were calculated for Mo and Rh anode materials, operating at tube voltages from 24 kVp to 35 kVp, and filtered with appropriated k-edge filters (Mo and Rh).
-The spectra were also modified by the addition of a sheet of 2 mm polycarbonate plastic (compression paddle).
-These spectra were normalized to produce the same air kerma of 8.764 mGy.
+The mammographic spectra utilized in this study were computed using the interpolation polynomial developed by Boone et al. (1997).
+The X-ray spectra were calculated for Mo and Rh anode materials, operating at tube voltages from 24 to 35 kVp, and filtered with appropriated K-edge filters (Mo and Rh).
+The spectra were also modified by the addition of a sheet of 3 mm polycarbonate plastic (compression paddle) and normalized to produce the same air kerma of 8.764 mGy.
 The half value layer (HVL) in mm Al and the mean energy were determined for each spectrum using the model proposed by Kharrati and Zarrad (2003).

 The elemental compositions and density of the breast tissues were taken from Hammerstein et al. (1979).
-The linear attenuation coefficients of normal and malignant breast tissues were obtained from Tomal et al. (2008), while those for the phosphor screen were obtained from the X-COM Database1.
+The linear attenuation coefficients of the phosphor screen were obtained from the X-COM Database (Berger et al., 2005).
 Differential cross-sections for the incoherent and coherent scattering were computed using the independent atomic model.
 The corresponding atomic form factor (F) and incoherent atomic function (S) were obtained from Hubbell et al. (1975).